salvacarrion/autonmt/docs/index.md

     ---

-    The pipeline, block by block: data, models, training, translation, evaluation — and the backend you run them on.
+    The pipeline, block by block: data, models, training, generation, evaluation — and the backend you run them on.

     [:octicons-arrow-right-24: The experiment workflow](guide/experiments/workflow.md)